Where to watch, learn and go surfing in Cornwall

 There are surf schools at many of the main beaches in North Cornwall.
 It’s such a popular holiday activity that it’s not rare to see hundreds of beginners on the beach learning to surf at the same time.
 To ensure water safety and quality tuition, try to pick a surf school that has surf school accreditation from Surfing England, a scheme that is backed by the International Surfing Association (ISA).

 Here in Perranporth we have two excellent surf schools, both with Surfing England accreditation.
 The Perranporth Surf School is open all year-round offering surfing lessons on this beautiful sandy beach.
-Ticket to Ride Surf School also operate from the beach, offering group lessons for all standards of surfers.
+Stoked Surf School also offer individual and group lessons for all standards of surfers.

 If you’re staying closer to St Agnes, try Breakers Surf School which offers beginner lessons at Trevaunance Cove.
 Meanwhile the Porthtowan Surf School is a good option for small group surfing lessons at a relatively quiet beach.